pingcap/tidb-operator/docs/google-kubernetes-tutorial.md

 	kubectl get po -n tidb

+## Accessing the Grafana dashboard

+To access the Grafana dashboards, you can create a tunnel between the Grafana service and your shell.
+To do so, use the following command:

+    kubectl -n tidb port-forward svc/demo-grafana 3000:3000 &>/dev/null &

+Now, point a browser to `localhost:3000` to access the dashboards.

 ## Destroy the TiDB cluster

 When the TiDB cluster is not needed, you can delete it with the following command: